emmarapt/OverFOMO/README.md

 **Step 4.
 For the adaptive path planning approach you should download any available dataset for precision agriculture applications.**

-> Note: The [ASLdataset](https://projects.asl.ethz.ch/datasets/doku.php?id=weedmap:remotesensing2018weedmap) Weed Map Dataset was used for this research.
+> Note: The Weed Map [ASLdataset](https://projects.asl.ethz.ch/datasets/doku.php?id=weedmap:remotesensing2018weedmap) was used for this research.

 ### Installation